 Trainees do not have to complete a PGCE, as there is only a requirement to have Qualified Teacher Status (QTS) to teach in England, so we offer the PGCE as an additional optional course.

-This also offers the flexible submission of assignments over up to 2-years to avoid peak workload periods during the ITT / QTS year.
+This also offers the flexible submission of assignments to avoid peak workload periods during the ITT / QTS year.